avito-tech/avito-android/docs/content/ci/containers/AndroidEmulatorImage.md

 1. Run at Teamcity [Build and publish android-emulator (internal)](http://links.k.avito.ru/publish-android-emulator-image)

 ???+ info
     You will need `Image tag` and `Avd model` when try to add new emulator to Test Runner.
 You could copy-paste them from `Teamcity Build Log`.
-Image tag from the end of the Build Log.
+Image tag from the end of the Build Log - search phrase `Published the image`.
 Avd model - Search phrase `Print devices`.
 We print `adb devices -l` from `prepare_emulator.sh`

 ## How to run an emulator image